vnijs/radiant/inst/marketing/tools/help/conjoint.md

-> Generate an efficient set of product profiles and analyze responses from a conjoint survey
+> Analyze responses from a conjoint survey

 To setup a conjoint study from scratch we need to determine the attributes and attributes levels that should be included.
 Once that has been done we would typically need to generate a fractional factorial design of conjoint profiles.
 This is a subset of all possible profiles that could be generated for the set of attributes and levels that were selected.

-Once data is available from respondents we would analyze their evaluations of the profiles in the conjoint survey to determine the Part Worths (PW) and Importance Weights (IW).
+Once data is available from respondents we analyze their evaluations to determine Part Worths (PW) and Importance Weights (IW).

 #### Example: Carpet cleaner